 A divorce is exceptionally expensive, both due to immediate costs and the long-term losses of income and resources.
-It can seem counterintuitive to work with an attorney on top of these costs, but an experienced Bloomington divorce attorney can help negotiate or advocate with the court for fair terms that help you financially.
+It can seem counterintuitive to work with an attorney on top of these costs, but an experienced Bloomington, IL divorce attorney can help negotiate or advocate with the court for fair terms that help you financially.
 These may include fairer support payments, a better division of property, and other financial rights protections.

 Even with the help, a divorce is costly.
 This financial strain only adds to the emotional stress of the proceedings.
 By preparing and budgeting for the significant costs of divorce, you may be able to handle them more effectively.